Richard Devon: Career

 He guest-starred on Bonanza (four episodes from 1960-1967: "The Avenger", "The Trail Gang", "The Scapegoat" and "A Bride for Buford"), Laredo, Daniel Boone, The Monkees, Lassie, The Twilight Zone episode "Dead Man's Shoes" in 1962, three episodes of Perry Mason from 1964–1966, and Mission: Impossible.

 Devon had a regular role as well as on the CBS series Yancy Derringer, performing the part of Jody Barker, a pickpocket and sometime cohort of the lead character played by Jock Mahoney.
 He also played the role of Cole Striker, a crook, in the 1963 episode "Incident of the Buryin' Man" on CBS's Rawhide.

 He provided the voice of Batman on episodes of the radio version of The Adventures of Superman.

 Devon's big screen career consists of at least two dozen feature films.
 Some of those productions are The Undead, War of the Satellites, The Three Stooges Go Around the World in a Daze, The Comancheros, and the Battle of Blood Island.

 Personal life and death

-In December 1959 Devon married Patricia A. Riopelle.
-They remained together for over 50 years, until Devon died of vascular disease in Mill Valley, California in 2010.
+In December 1959, Devon married Patricia A. Riopelle.
+They remained together for over 50 years, until Devon died of vascular disease in Mill Valley, California in 2010, aged 83.